PhysicsWizard/SDL2BinTree/README.md

 2. C++
 3. SDL2 Library

-At this stage I am leaving the porject as is; it will generate 20 random nodes on launch and display them using SDL.
+At this stage I am leaving the project as is.

+It will generate 20 random nodes on launch and display them using SDL.
 In future I would like to add user input functionality but I', shifting focus to other work.